Philippi: Early Christian era

 The New Testament records a visit to the city by the apostle Paul during his second missionary journey (likely in AD 49 or 50).
 On the basis of the Acts of the Apostles and the letter to the Philippians, early Christians concluded that Paul had founded their community.
-Accompanied by Silas, by Timothy and possibly by Luke (the author of the Acts of the Apostles and the Gospel of Luke), Paul is believed to have preached for the first time on European soil in Philippi, leading to the conversion and baptism of the purple merchant, Lydia of Thyatira.
+Accompanied by Silas, by Timothy and possibly by Luke (the author of the Acts of the Apostles and the Gospel of Luke), Paul is believed to have preached for the first time on European soil in Philippi, leading to the conversion and baptism of the purple textile merchant, Lydia of Thyatira.
 According to the New Testament, Paul visited the city on two other occasions, in 56 and 57.
 The Epistle to the Philippians dates from around 61–62 and is generally assumed to show the immediate effects of Paul's instruction.

 The development of Christianity in Philippi is indicated by a letter from Polycarp of Smyrna addressed to the community in Philippi around AD 160 and by funerary inscriptions.